Android Central Verdict

-- GPS run/bike tracking not as accurate as a phone
+GPS run/bike tracking is not as accurate as a phone

-- Notably more expensive than original Watch Active
+Notably more expensive than the original Watch Active

 I love that Samsung is willing (and able) to vary its wearable design so much, and put out the Watch Active 2 with such a sleek, modern and stylish look.
 The aluminum case has a dead-simple softly rounded look, with no elaborate flourishes or angles outside of the simple lugs and chamfers on the two side buttons.
 It doesn't look "sporty" as much as just clean and basic, which lets you pick a strap to change the look — the Watch Active 2 can easily dress up or dress down with a different band.

 This 44mm model has a good heft to it; enough to feel expensive, but not be cumbersome.
 Same goes for the thickness, which isn't problematic for my wrist size.
 I think anyone who plans to use the Watch Active 2 at the gym with a variety of workouts should consider the 40mm instead because the 44mm could interfere with some arm workouts, but it was never a hindrance at all when I was running.

 I didn't spend a ton of time with the original Watch Active, which was the launch device for Samsung's freshest iteration of its Tizen wearable software with a fitness focus, but I was immediately reminded of how great Samsung's software is on the Watch Active 2.
 This latest version has big, bold, and easy-to-read interface elements, useful widgets, great animations, and generally great functionality.
 The included watch faces offer a ton of variety, from classic to modern and simple to informative, and each one can be customized dozens of different ways.